litmuschaos/litmus/monitoring/tutorials/otel-demo/recommendation-service/README.md

 # recommendation service pod delete
 ## Description
 - This experiment injects pod delete chaos to the recommendation service pod.
-- The Probe checks the Prometheus metrics for the error rate of the ListRecommendations span.
+- The Probe checks the Prometheus metrics for the error rate of the ListRecommendations span
+  - ListRecommendations is included in the frontend service, even though it utilizes the recommendation service.
 ## Steps
 ### 1. Probe Settings
 - probe type: `Prometheus Probe`